 These are the Operational Procedures of the Security and Stability Advisory Committee (SSAC).
 The SSAC advises the ICANN community and Board of Directors on matters relating to the security and integrity of the Internet's naming and address allocation systems.
 This includes operational matters (e.g., matters pertaining to the correct and reliable operation of the root name system), administrative matters (e.g., matters pertaining to address allocation and Internet number assignment), and registration matters (e.g., matters pertaining to registry and registrar services such as domain name registration data directory services).
 SSAC engages in ongoing threat assessment and risk analysis of the Internet naming and address allocation services to assess where the principal threats to stability and security lie, and advises the ICANN community accordingly.
-In general, in providing its security advice, the SSAC specifically excludes consideration of other factors (e.g. financial, political, etc.).
-The SSAC has no official authority to regulate, enforce or adjudicate.
+In general, in providing its security advice, the SSAC specifically excludes consideration of non-technical factors (e.g. financial, political, etc.).
+The SSAC has no official authority to regulate, enforce, or adjudicate.
 Those functions belong to others, and the advice SSAC offers should be evaluated on its merits.

-These Operational Procedures are an attempt at documenting how the SSAC has carried out its own work and the accumulated rationale.
+These Operational Procedures document how the SSAC has carried out its own work and the accumulated rationale.
 These Operational Procedures are not a substitute for the SSAC Charter or any formal rules derived from the ICANN Bylaws.
+If there are conflicts between this document and either the SSAC Charter or formal rules derived from the ICANN Bylaws, the latter interpretation shall supersede this document.